torero619/MSBA594/README.md

 - SQL Database

 ### Basic Deliverables
-1. ETL Synthea Data
+1. ETL Synthea Data (your own subset of patient data)
-2. Create Calculated Ratios
+2. Create Calculated Metric
-3. (1) Data Visualization
+3. (1) Meaningful Data Visualization
-4. Support with Literature
+4. Support your insights with Literature

 ### Stretch Goals (you are not limited to these, these are only examples)
 - Pivot Table